ray-project/ray/doc/source/ray-core/configure.rst

 Ports configurations
 --------------------
 Ray requires bi-directional communication among its nodes in a cluster.
-Each of node is supposed to open specific ports to receive incoming network requests.
+Each node opens specific ports to receive incoming network requests.

 All Nodes
 ~~~~~~~~~